oonipizzaoven/oonipizzaoven.github.io/README.md

 12) Oil a cookie sheet or use wax paper and place the 4 dough balls

-13) Place some oil on tops of dough balls using fingers
+13) Putsome oil on tops of dough balls using fingers

 14) Place plastic wrap and dish towel over dough for 30 minutes

-15) Once OONI is 925 flatten out a dough ball using a sprinkle of flour on both sides
+15) Once OONI is 925 degrees flatten out a dough ball using a sprinkle of flour on hands and on both sides of dough

 16) Put a sprinkle of flour on peel